sidmund/tapeworm/README.md

 # tapeworm

-tapeworm is a scraper and downloader written in Rust.
-It uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and can download whatever yt-dlp can download. tapeworm is not just a wrapper for yt-dlp, but sets itself apart with the features:
+tapeworm is a media file processor written in Rust.
+Its features are:

 - Scrape websites for URLs or queries, see [supported websites](#supported-websites-for-scraping)
 - Download (scraped) URLs and queries
 - Manage different yt-dlp configurations
+- Extract additional tags from the `title` tag (only for music/video)
+- Organize downloaded/tagged files into directories

+tapeworm uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading and can download whatever yt-dlp can download.

 ## Is this for you?

 If you just need to download URL(s), use yt-dlp. yt-dlp has options for specifying an input file and configuration files. yt-dlp also works with queries like `yt-dlp ytsearch:"query"`.
 If that is not enough and you need some of the following features, tapeworm is for you:

 - You want to obtain URLs/queries from sites not supported by yt-dlp, e.g. yt-dlp cannot download from Spotify; but tapeworm can scrape Spotify for song information and will download the songs using `ytsearch` queries
-- You want a single application to both store URLs and for downloading them
+- You want a single application to store URLs, to download them, to tag them, and to organize them
 - You want to setup different download options for different sets of input URLs, and be able to easily configure and invoke them.
 E.g. you have a music and a video library and want a single application to easily download sources for them with the right options
 - You like the abstraction tapeworm provides by never having to specify the config file yourself, or worrying about what file to store URLs in, as this can all be done with simple tapeworm commands